How do I get a Gluten Detection dog? Do you have dogs already trained?

 Can a gluten/allergen detection dog be able to work in a gluten/allergen filled environment?

-Yes, based on the method we use to train, which we call Controlled Search™, we present samples to a dog, and the dog will indicate through a trained alert behavior, whether the sample contains or does not contain the allergen/gluten.
+Yes, based on the method we use to train, we present items to a dog, and the dog will indicate through a trained indication behavior whether the sample contains or does not contain the allergen/gluten.
 For most scent detection service dogs, this method is preferred.
 However, if the handler has an anaphylactic response to an airborne allergen, then the dog would need to indicate the presence of the allergen upon entering a new environment.
 This is typically not the case for a gluten detection dog.